jye48/url-shortener/README.md

 ## How to Run This API Locally

-1. Clone this repository
+1. Clone this repository.

-### How to Run This Project in IntelliJ

-2. Open IntelliJ and open the root directory of the cloned repository in IntelliJ.
-3. Wait for IntelliJ to finish indexing the project and importing the dependencies.
-4. IntelliJ should be able to automatically tell that this project is a Spring Boot project and create a run configuration automatically.
-In the case where it doesn't automatically create the run configuration, navigate to the `src/main/java/co.bulletin.urlshortener` directory, right click the UrlShortenerApplication.class file and click `Run 'UrlShortenerApplication'`.
-5. If IntelliJ automatically created a run configuration, or if you created it manually, you can either press `ctrl + R` on your keyboard to run the application, or you can click the small green play icon near the top right of the IntelliJ window

-### How to Run This Project in the Terminal

 2. Make sure you have Java 11 and Maven installed and setup on your machine.
 Instructions for installing Java 11 using Homebrew can be found [here](https://medium.com/w-logs/installing-java-11-on-macos-with-homebrew-7f73c1e9fadf).
    Instructions for installing Maven can be found [here](https://maven.apache.org/install.html).

+### How to Run This Project in the Terminal

 3. Inside the terminal, navigate to the root directory of this project.
 4. In the root directory of this project inside the terminal, run the command `mvn spring-boot:run`.

+### How to Run This Project in IntelliJ

+3. Open IntelliJ and open the root directory of the cloned repository in IntelliJ.
+4. Wait for IntelliJ to finish indexing the project and importing the dependencies.
+5. Make sure you have a JDK selected for the project in IntelliJ, Instructions on how to do this can be found [here](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk).
+6. Navigate to the `src/main/java/co.bulletin.urlshortener` directory, right click the UrlShortenerApplication.class file and click `Run 'UrlShortenerApplication'`.
+6. If IntelliJ automatically created a run configuration, or if you created it manually, you can either press `ctrl + R` on your keyboard to run the application, or you can click the small green play icon near the top right of the IntelliJ window.

 ## API Routes (While Running Locally)